stautuan/learn-go/4-structs/structs.md

 ### What is a receiver?

 - a special parameter in a function
-- by convention, the first letter of the structs name is used
+- by convention, the first letter of the struct's name is used

 ## Memory Layout